Password Dumping Cheatsheet: Windows

 Heading over to crackstation.net’s online NTLM cracker we are successfully able to crack the NTLM hash we just obtained.

-It is to be noted that the passwords even after they are hashed, are not stored as it is.
-They are first double encrypted with the SAM registry hive, with parts of encryption keys in the SYSTEM registry hive.
+Note that the system does not store the passwords as they are even after hashing.
+The system first double encrypts them with the SAM registry hive, using parts of encryption keys in the SYSTEM registry hive.

 Dumping Windows network, RDP and browser passwords from Windows Credential Manager